URI-Hydrobotics-Team/Deckbox/cli/README.md

 A console based DeckBox interface for debugging and testing only.
 See the PyQT interface for the production version.

 # Overview
-The program checks sockets defined in the connections.h file
+The program checks sockets defined by the classes in the connections.h file

+# Gamepad Support
+On linux gamepads show up under /dev/input/js* and can be accessed via "linux/joystick.h"

 # Compilation